ietf-wg-procon/ietf-chair-may-delegate/draft-eggert-procon-chair-delegate.md

 Few documents explicitly say that the IETF Chair may delegate some of these responsibilities.
 Over time, this has created a situation where even a full-time commitment by a single person may no longer be sufficient to fulfill all of these roles and duties.
+There may also be periods of high activity where not all duties can be performed due to other, higher-priority tasks.

 Also, the role of the IETF Chair is a single point of failure for the organization, with no defined processes for allowing others to